-And if the older Sarah is only masquerading as Nana, how come nobody (including the younger Sarah) calls her on it?
-How could the older Sarah possibly slot into her family’s lives – either on the wedding night or decades earlier – without it raising any eyebrows?
+And even if we rejig the second part of this two-pronged theory to fit the established facts, it still doesn’t make sense.
+If the older Sarah is only masquerading as Nana, how come nobody calls her on it?
+How could the older Sarah possibly slot into the Schlieffen family’s lives – either on the wedding night or decades earlier – without it raising any eyebrows?

 Bottom line?
 Sarah and Nana can’t be the same person.

-So which theory about Sarah’s Nana is right?
+So which theory about Nana Schlieffen is right?

 At this point, it’s worth noting that Barbakow and Siara strived to make several aspects of Palm Springs ambiguous – I mean, we don’t even know for certain that Nyles and Sarah’s escape plan worked!
 Rather than providing definitive answers, Barbakow and Siara would rather we focus more on what the film has to say about relationships, commitment, and learning how move forward with your life.